-SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS No. 159), In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS No. 159).
-Under the provisions of SFAS No. 159, companies may choose to account for eligible financial instruments, warranties and insurance contracts at fair value on a contract-by-contract basis.
+SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS No. 159), In February 2007, the FASB issued SFAS No. 159, "The Fair Value Option for Financial Assets and Financial Liabilities" (SFAS No. 159), Under the provisions of SFAS No. 159, companies may choose to account for eligible financial instruments, warranties and insurance contracts at fair value on a contract-by-contract basis.
 Changes in fair value will be recognized in earnings each reporting period.
 SFAS No. 159 is effective for financial statements issued for fiscal years beginning after November 15, 2007, and interim periods within those fiscal years.
 We are adopting the provisions of SFAS No. 159 effective January 1, 2008.
 The Group is currently assessing the impact of the adoption of SFAS No. 159.

 FASB Statement No. 160.
 Non-controlling Interests in Consolidated Financial Statements.
 On December 4, 2007 the FASB issued SFAS No. 160, Non-controlling Interests in Consolidated Financial Statements - An Amendment of ARB No. 51.
 SFAS 160 establishes new accounting and reporting standards for the non-controlling interest in a subsidiary and for the deconsolidation of a subsidiary.
-Specifically, this statement requires the recognition of a non-controlling interest in the consolidated financial statements and separate from the parent's equity.
+Specifically, this statement requires the recognition of a non-controlling interest (minority interest) as equity in the consolidated financial statements and separate from the parent's equity.
 The amount of net income attributable to the non-controlling interest will be included in consolidated net income on the face of the income statement.
-SFAS 160 clarifies that changes in a parent's ownership interest in a subsidiary that do not result in deconsolidation are equity transactions if the parent retains its controlling financial interest.
-In addition, this statement requires that a parent recognize a gain or loss in net income when a subsidiary is deconsolidated.
+SFAS 160 clarifies that changes in a parent's ownership interest in a subsidiary that do not result in deconsolidated.
 Such gain or loss will be measured using the fair value of the non-controlling equity investment on the deconsolidation date.
 SFAS 160 also includes expanded disclosure requirements regarding the interests of the parent and its non-controlling interest.
 SFAS 160 is effective for fiscal years, and interim periods within those fiscal years, beginning on or after December 15, 2008.
 Earlier adoption is prohibited.
 The impact, if any, to us from the adoption of SFAS in 2009 will depend on the development of our business at that time.